Simple and accessible. That’s what climbing hand holds should be.

 All the cookie sheets below are all 11″ x 17″.
 This makes sizes super-simple to compare.

 What do small, medium, and large really mean?
 We’ve come up with some simple comparisons.

 - EXTRA SMALL – Think bite-sized like a cracker.
-These are usually footholds or advanced handholds.
+These are usually foot holds or advanced hand holds / climbing wall holds.
 Climbing shoes are needed for your feet and usually just your fingertips will fit on the edge of the hold.

 - SMALL – These are kind of the size of a small pastry like a donut or a muffin.